Some heat transfer material emits toxic fumes. But the question today is can you laser cut vinyl? Let’s take a look at laser-safe vinyl.

 This is another great all-purpose vinyl that can be used for a variety of projects.
 It also cuts well with a laser cutter and can be used indoors or outdoors.

-This vinyl is a bit thicker than Oracal 651, so it may be a better choice if you are new to working with vinyl.
+This vinyl is a bit thicker than Oracal 651, which is NOT laser-safe, so it is a better choice if you are new to working with vinyl.
 It is also less likely to warp or distort when cut with a laser cutter.
 Avery offers a wide range of vinyl products, from their economy line to their premium cast vinyl.
 Their cast vinyl is especially well-suited for laser cutting, and they come in a variety of finishes, including gloss, matte, and brushed metal.

 I’m sure that there are other brands that are laser-ready, but before you just grab something off the shelf, be sure to look up that specific brand first.
 No sense in getting it back to your craft space and being disappointed!